Admission to Master's Studies

 Here’s what you need to know about the admission to Master's studies:

-- Non-EU/EEA applicants (except applicants to the Interaction Design MSc programme and applicants from Ukraine, Georgia, Japan, USA, Kazakhstan, Turkey):
+- Non-EU/EEA applicants (except applicants to the online programmes MSc Interaction Design, MA Social Entrepreneurship and applicants from Ukraine, Georgia, Japan, USA):

-- Applicants from Georgia, Japan, USA, Kazakhstan, Turkey (except applicants to the Interaction Design MSc programme):
+- Applicants from Ukraine, Georgia, Japan, USA (except applicants to the online programmes MSc Interaction Design and MA Social Entrepreneurship):

-- EU/EEA citizens, citizens of Ukraine and applicants to the Interaction Design MSc programme:
+- EU/EEA citizens and applicants to the online programmes MSc Interaction Design and MA Social Entrepreneurship:

 - are non-EU/EEA citizens residing in Estonia, have a valid Estonian TRP and whose previous level of studies was completed in Estonia;